Funder: Robert Wood Johnson Foundation

 This webinar, made possible by the Robert Wood Johnson Foundation, informs the 6|18 Initiative’s cross-agency teams about opportunities to evaluate the impact of 6|18 interventions.
 It provides a high-level overview of relevant Medicaid quality measurement efforts, discusses potential indicators that teams can use to monitor their progress and achievements, and describes examples of measures and outcomes from Round-1 6|18 states involved in the Initiative.

-Speaker: Naomi Chen-Bowers, Centers for Disease Control and Prevention
+Speakers: Naomi Chen-Bowers and Yessica Gomez, Centers for Disease Control and Prevention

 Speaker: Deirdra Stockmann, Centers for Medicare and Medicaid

 D. Hartman provided specific examples of available technical assistance related to data and measurement that states have used and are available to 6|18 states.